sirmarcis/DCECProver/README.md

 [conclusion]"

 You also can specify a file with the necessary inputs in it.
 Usage of this is as follows:
-`./shadowprover.exe [file-name] -f`
+`./shadowprover-[OS type] [file-name] -f` or
-or
-`./shadowprover.exe [file-name] --file`
+`./shadowprover-[OS type] [file-name] --file`

+## Usage Notes

+Right now, there are only linux and mac binary executables, with windows not being supported.

-TO COMPILE FROM REPL:
+* TO COMPILE FROM REPL:
 Open an sbcl instance within the main DCECProver directory and run the command:
 `(load (format NIL "~aloader.lisp" (namestring *default-pathname-defaults*)))`

 The entry point function within shadowprover is: (prove [list of Axioms] [list of conclusions])

+* TO RUN WITHIN LISP:
-To run the converter, make sure converter.lisp (found under the main directory) is loaded, and you are working in package :shadowprover by running (in-package :shadowprover).
+To run the converter from within an sbcl instance, make sure converter.lisp (found under the main directory) is loaded, and you are working in package :shadowprover by running `(in-package :shadowprover)`.
-Then run (prove-dcec [input-string]) where [input string] is the inputs as you would provide them to the DCEC.
+Then run `(prove-dcec [input-string])` where [input string] is the input as you would provide them to the DCEC or the binary executable.

-TO BUILD AN IMAGE:
+* TO BUILD AN IMAGE:
 Open sbcl in terminal and run following commands:
 `(load (format NIL "~aloader.lisp" (namestring *default-pathname-defaults*)))` `(sb-ext:save-lisp-and-die "shadowprover-linux" :toplevel #'shadowprover:main :executable t)`

-Usage example:
+* Usage example:

-`./shadowprover.exe "Prototypes:
+./shadowprover-[OS type] "Prototypes:
 typedef Function Object
 typedef Set Object
 Boolean w Object